Love Untangled: Cast

+Gong Yoo, Jung Yu-mi and Park Jeong-min made special appearances.

 Production

 Development

 The film was officially commissioned by Netflix, with Namkoong Sun serving as director and the script is penned by Ji Chun-hee and Wang Doo-ri, while Bombaram Film managed the production.

 Casting

 In June 2024, it was reported that Gong Myung would appear in the film.
 In September 2024, Choi Gyu-ri joined the cast.

 In September 2024, the cast was confirmed with Gong Myung, Shin Eun-soo, Cha Woo-min, Yoon Sang-hyeon and Kang Mi-na set to star.

 Filming

 Principal photography of the film commenced in September 2024.
 The filming took place in Busan.

 Release

 The trailer of the film was released on July 31, 2025.
 The film was made available to stream exclusively on Netflix on August 29, 2025.

 Reception

+Viewership

+It peaked at number 1 among Non-English Films during the first week of September.
+Overall the film was listed in Netflix's Top 10 Non-English Films for six weeks, reaching Top 10 in 31 countries.

+Critical response

 JK Sooja of Common Sense Media awarded the film 3/5 stars.
+John Serba of Decider particularly related the film's energy to Easy A, and added, "Shin [Eun-soo] gives enough endearing quirks and physical flourishes (don’t overlook her subtly physical performance; body language is key to some of the comedy here) to Se-ri, rendering her a protagonist worth caring about."